Vane-VV/tech-degree-project-1/README.md

-# tech degree project 1
+# Tech degree project 1
- My first tech degree project
+ fisrt one